vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 - Data visualization
 - Data intuition (a somewhat vague mix of subject matter expertise and project experience).

 Udacities findings agree well with those of O'Neil and Schutt.
 So, using Udacities curriculum as a reference, I again conclude that I'm well on my way to being a data annalist.
 However there are some areas that still need work.
-The detailed curriculum of Udacity specifies the areas to work on.
+The detailed curriculum of Udacity specify the areas to work on.

 ## What kind of data scientist?
 We can conclude that data science is a very broad field.
 This field can be partitioned in several ways.